Located in the remote highlands of Iceland, this hiking wonderland is every photographer's dream with its stunning rhyolite mountains

 There is a roofed open dining area with benches where you can sit down to eat.
 At the information point, you can buy maps and inform yourself as to the weather warnings and trail conditions.

-There is a large mountain hut in Landmannalaugar operated by the Iceland Touring Association.
+There is a large mountain hut operated by the Icelandic Touring Association.
 It is located about 600 meters (1968 feet) above sea level at the edge of the Laugahraun lava field in Landmannalaugar, only a few hundred meters away from the natural hot springs.

 The two-story hut is spacious and accommodates 78 people.
 The ground floor has a large entrance hallway and a spacious sleeping hall with bunk beds.
 There is one small and three larger dorm rooms upstairs.
 Neither sleeping bags nor blankets are provided, therefore you need to bring your own.
 The hut is heated, so a light summer sleeping bag is sufficient.